Also known as: Drug-induced thrombocytopenia

 - Platelet transfusions

-There are two types of drug-induced thrombocytopenia:
+There are two types of drug-induced thrombocytopenia: immune and nonimmune.

-Other drugs that cause drug-induced thrombocytopenia include:
+Other medicines that cause drug-induced thrombocytopenia include:

 Decreased platelets may cause: